 After the Baseline Test

 After the baseline phishing test, your users may be confused or concerned about the email that they received.
 To help with this confusion, we recommend that you send an email explaining what the phishing test was, and you can even share your organization's Phish-prone Percentage to emphasize the importance of security awareness training.
-We've provided a template that you can use for this email, please see: What Can I Send to My Users After the Baseline Phishing Test is Completed?.
+We've provided a template that you can use for this email, please see: Template for After Your Baseline Phishing Test.

 We recommend enrolling your users in security awareness training shortly after conducting your baseline phishing test.
-To learn more, see Enrolling Your Employees in Security Awareness Training.
+To learn more, see Best Practices Guide: Create Your First Training Campaign.